prev - next - home - no frames - frames

 Author unidentified

-Dangers which are warded off by effective precaution and foresight are never even remembered.
+Eaten bread is soon forgotten.
+Dangers which are warded off by effective precautions and foresight are never even remembered.

 Winston Churchill